Kin (KIN) Price Reaches $0.0000 on Major Exchanges

-Kin (KIN) traded down 2.2% against the US dollar during the one day period ending at 0:00 AM E.T. on May 25th.
-In the last week, Kin has traded down 7.7% against the US dollar.
-Kin has a market capitalization of $48.97 million and approximately $284,127.40 worth of Kin was traded on exchanges in the last 24 hours.
-One Kin token can currently be purchased for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Kin (KIN) traded 5.1% lower against the dollar during the twenty-four hour period ending at 17:00 PM ET on May 28th.
+Kin has a market cap of $47.70 million and $228,590.26 worth of Kin was traded on exchanges in the last 24 hours.
+One Kin token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, Kin has traded 8.5% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.